Day 1 – Tatton Park

 - Palace of Holyroodhouse, Edinburgh - the Queen’s official residence in Scotland and the Queen’s Gallery, built in the shell of the former Holyroodhouse Free Church and Duchess of Gordon’s School

-Reviews for Art & History of Glasgow & Edinburgh
+Reviews for The Art of Glasgow & Edinburgh & Charles Rennie Mackintosh

 Call us on